 - Scar tissue remediation – fibrous scar tissue can be softened over time by touch techniques with organic castor oil and the use of castor oil packs

 - Hawaiian-style conscious touch – because it’s luscious and can feel integrating and nourishing!

-I personally identify as queer and non-binary, and this lens shapes my work and my interest in utilising Sexological Bodywork practices to support other trans* and non-binary people in deeper connection to their bodies and their erotic selves.
+I am queer and non-binary, and this lens shapes my work and my interest in utilising Sexological Bodywork practices to support other trans and non-binary people in deeper connection to their bodies and their erotic selves.